fusionlanguage/fut/doc/reference.md

 The boolean type is called `bool` and its literals are `true` and `false`.

-Boolean operators are `!` (not), `&&` (and), `||` (or)
-and the ternary operator `x ? y : z` (if `x` then `y` else `z`).
+The boolean operators are `!` (not), `&&` (and), `||` (or) and the ternary operator `x ? y : z` (if `x` then `y` else `z`).

 ### Integers

-Most of the time you will use the 32-bit integer type `int`.
+Most of the time, you will use the 32-bit integer type `int`.
 For larger numbers, use the 64-bit `long`.
-However, JavaScript doesn't support 64-bit integers, but only 64-bit floating-point numbers, so operations on `long` are subject to precision loss when using JavaScript.
+JavaScript, however, only supports 64-bit floating-point values and not 64-bit integers, so operations on `long` are subject to precision loss when using JavaScript.

 `int` and `long` are often sufficient for scalar variables.
-For arrays, you want to conserve the storage space and use smaller types where possible.
+For arrays, you want to conserve storage space and use smaller types where possible.
-Not only reduces it memory footprint, but it is cache-friendly at the same time, which is essential for good performance.
+Not only reduces it memory footprint, but it's also cache-friendly, which is essential for good performance.
 Small integers are implemented in Ć in terms of _ranges_ specifying the lower and upper bounds, both of which are inclusive.
 For example: